You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 - The tool generates or includes answer key data in a JSON or ZIP file.

-- If you're using a ZIP file from PDF Cropper as input, you can choose from the following output formats:
+- If you're using a ZIP file from Test Maker as input, you can choose from the following output formats:

 - ZIP file: A ZIP file with the answer key data included.